-The Graduate School of Advanced Science and Technology at JAIST offers a doctoral program which is divided into an initial two-year program and a subsequent three-year program.
+The Graduate School of Advanced Science and Technology at JAIST, consists of Division of Advanced Science and Technology and Division of Transdisciplinary Sciences.
+Division of Advanced Science and Technology offers a doctoral program which is divided into an initial two-year program and a subsequent three-year program.
 The initial two-year program is called the master's program and the subsequent three-year program is called the doctoral program.
+This guide describes on Division of Advanced Science and Technology, the guide for Division of Transdisciplinary Sciences specified separately.